25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Arrays.md

 ### Difference

-- Get all the elements that are present in the first element but not in the second element.
+- Get all the elements that are present in the first element but not in the second element
 - Operations: Unsorted Array: `O(n^2)`

 ```c